-

 Intro This blog post is a counter-argument and response to a post by Bob Nystrom that got very popular few months ago and was often re-shared.
 I disagree so much that I thought it’s worth sharing my opinion on this topic. … Continue reading

-Introduction Whole idea for this post came from a very inspiring conversation with my friends and ex-colleagues from Ubisoft that we had over a dinner few months ago.
-We started to talk about some sophisticated code algorithm – an algorithm … Continue reading
+Introduction The whole idea for this post came from a very inspiring conversation with my friends and ex-colleagues from Ubisoft that we had over a dinner a few months ago.
+We started to talk about a sophisticated code algorithm – … Continue reading

 Anamorphic lens flares and visual effects